 Depending on the size and location of a benign lesion in an adrenal gland, the condition may not automatically require treatment, however it is crucial to have a urologist regularly monitor the lesion for any changes.
 If the tumor is affecting the adrenal gland or becoming malignant, medication, chemotherapy, or surgery may be necessary.

-Medication – In mild cases, medications may help balance the hormone levels that have been affected by the tumor.
+Medication – In mild cases, medications can assist in rebalancing the hormone levels that the tumor has affected.

 Chemotherapy – Drugs are injected into the blood stream that help reduce and kill lesions.